-Interest expense consists of interest costs related to our outstanding convertible senior notes, revolving credit facility and finance lease, including amortization of debt issuance costs.
+Interest expense consists of interest costs related to our outstanding convertible senior notes, revolving credit facility and finance leases, including amortization of debt issuance costs.

-Other Income (Expense), Net
+Other Income, Net

-Other income (expense), net primarily consists of interest earned on our cash and cash equivalents, net of gains (losses) from the disposal of long-live assets.
+Other income, net primarily consists of interest earned on our cash and cash equivalents, net of gains (losses) from the disposal of long-lived assets.